 An Availability Zone is an isolated location inside a region.
-Each region is made up by several Availability Zones.
+Each region is made up of several Availability Zones.
 Each Availability Zones belong to a single region.
 Also, each AZ (as AWS expert commonly call Availability Zones) is isolated, but the AZs in a region are connected through low-latency links.
 This picture from the AWS documentation probably explains the whole concept better than a thousand words:

-So, we have 3 different scopes here: the whole AWS, Regions and AZ.
+So, we have 3 different scopes here: the whole AWS, Regions, and AZ.
 According to the AWS service, and specifically for EC2, each resource can belong to one of them.
 For example, IAM is global, AMIs are regional, instances belong to AZs, and so on.

 Taking advantage of the Availability Zones

-There are several reasons why a good strategy with regard to AZs might came in handy in several different situations.
-Just to cite some of the most common use case, if you distribute your instances across multiple Availability Zones and one instance fails, you can design your application so that an instance in another Availability Zone can handle requests.
+There are several reasons why a good strategy with regard to AZs might come in handy in several different situations.
+Just to cite some of the most common use cases, if you distribute your instances across multiple Availability Zones and one instance fails, you can design your application so that an instance in another Availability Zone can handle requests.
 A sort of emergency load balancer without using an actual load balancer.

 Also, you can mix it with Elastic IP addresses to mask the failure of an instance in one Availability Zone: enough you remap the address to an instance in another Availability Zone.
 Not the best strategy in the long term, but enough quick-and-dirty to make your day in certain situations.
 Beware though: Amazon maps AZs independently for each account, so your us-east-1a might not be the same location as someone else’s us-east-1a, and you will never know what the actual mapping is.